Welin breech block: Design

 This design represented a major improvement on previous, non-stepped designs such as the de Bange system.
 The breech loader [of the] de Bange system uses a single thread step and can engage only half of the block's circumferential threads with the breech, necessitating a long screw to achieve a strong lock.
 Efficiency is gained with multiple thread step heights on an interrupted screw because the smaller thread steps may be inserted into the breech along the radial vector of any larger step, whereas a single thread step interrupted screw cannot be inserted where any threads of the breech lie in the radial vector as any threads of the screw.
 Thread lock area is directly related to the munitions strength that may be safely fired, and thus large munitions with single step screw breeches needed unreasonably long breech screws.
-These in turn required more time and much greater room to extract and move aside to gain access the gun's chamber to clean and reload it.
+These in turn required more time and much greater room to extract and move aside to gain access to the gun's chamber to clean and reload it.
 The engagement of threads around much more of the circumference of the Welin block allowed it to be shorter for the same total engagement area and strength, which in combination with the requirement of less than 90 degree rotation to lock the threads made operation faster than previous designs and possible in much tighter space.
 The design was also simpler and more secure.

 The Welin breech became very common on British and American large calibre naval artillery and also field artillery above about 4.5 in.

-Though the US Navy was offered the design a year or two after its invention, they declined, and the American Bethlehem Steel company spent the next five years trying to circumvent Welin's patent before having to buy it through Vickers.
+Though the US Navy was offered the design a year or two after its invention, it declined, and the American Bethlehem Steel company spent the next five years trying to circumvent Welin's patent before having to buy it through Vickers.